shardus/website-docs.shardus.com/pages/docs/quickstart.md

 shardus clean
 ```
 ## Congratulation
-Congratulations !!, you've successfully install, launch, stop, clean shardus network and interact with it.
-You can know proceed to next section to learn finer details of how to develop decentralized applications with shardus technology.
-To [Getting Started](./gettingstarted)
+Congratulations!
+You've successfully installed, launched, stopped, cleaned and interacted with a Shardus network.
+You can now proceed to the next section to learn the finer details of how to develop decentralized applications with Shardus